jones58/LondonBrutalistMap/README.md

 - Use state management - like Redux or Zustand maybe.
 - use React libraries: https://www.freecodecamp.org/news/react-libraries-to-use-in-your-projects/?trk=feed_main-feed-card_feed-article-content maybe.
 - load images quicker on vercel.
+- back to top button in footer/ maybe just on index page.

+  - view on github and visited at bottom like on brutalist map.

 - Brutalist map move over when done other features
   - see to do list in that repo